Technological Educational Institute of Athens: Campus

 Located in Aegaleo municipality, in the western part of Athens, the campus occupied an extended area, comprising the central administrative services and most of the facilities.
-This is currently the main campus of the University of West Attica.
+This is currently the Egaleo Park Campus of the University of West Attica.

 Faculties and departments

 The TEI of Athens used to offer more than 35 undergraduate degrees ranging from Management and Economics to Applied Sciences and Engineering.
 The language of instruction and coursework was Greek, but some courses were also offered in English.

 The departments were organized in five Faculties, Technological Applications, Health and Caring Professions, Fine Arts and Design, Food Technology and Nutrition and Management and Economics.

 Academic evaluation

 In 2015, the external evaluation of the institution cited TEI of Athens as Worthy of merit.

 An external evaluation of all academic departments in Greek universities was conducted by the Hellenic Quality Assurance and Accreditation Agency (HQA).